Amazon and online shopping in Germany: This is how powerful the e-commerce giant is

 • “Amazon is easier to use than other platforms.”
 (41%)

-• “Because I am an Amazon Prime member, which usually guarantees fast and reliable delivery.”
+• “Because I am an Amazon Prime customer, which usually guarantees fast and reliable delivery.”
 (35%)

 Start Your Journey From Seller to Bestseller – with SELLERLOGIC.